THUDM/CogVideo/README.md

 ### Inference

 + [cli_demo](inference/cli_demo.py): A more detailed explanation of the inference code, mentioning the significance of common parameters.
 + [cli_vae_demo](inference/cli_vae_demo.py): Executing the VAE inference code alone currently requires 71GB of memory, but it will be optimized in the future.
-+ [convert_demo](inference/converter_demo.py): How to convert user input into a format suitable for CogVideoX.
++ [convert_demo](inference/convert_demo.py): How to convert user input into a format suitable for CogVideoX.
+Because CogVideoX is trained on long caption, we need to convert the input text to be consistent with the training distribution using a LLM.
+By default, the script uses GLM4, but it can also be replaced with any other LLM such as GPT, Gemini, etc.
 + [web_demo](inference/web_demo.py): A simple streamlit web application demonstrating how to use the CogVideoX-2B model to generate videos.

 <div style="text-align: center;">
     <img src="resources/web_demo.png" style="width: 100%; height: auto;" />